Tag Archives: car review

 The Mercedes-Benz EQS is a flagship electric sedan from the luxury brand that offers futuristic tech, striking style, and an available AMG variant with breathtaking performance.
 No matter the powertrain choice, the car carries itself with authority and composure.
 It remains comfortable over various road surfaces and is surprisingly capable in the corners.
 At the same time, the interior remains quiet, and the car feels like an S-Class Mercedes at all times.

-Mercedes offers a serious array of tech in the EQS, including standard 64-color ambient interior lighting, a 12.8-inch touchscreen, and a 12.3-inch digital gauge cluster.
-The top configuration includes a massive and seriously impressive 56 inches of display, including an almost 18-inch touchscreen.
+Mercedes offers a serious array of tech in the EQS, including standard 64-color ambient interior lighting and a 12.3-inch digital gauge cluster.
+Though optional before, the expansive Hyperscreen system now comes standard, bringing a 17.7-inch touchscreen and a 12.3-inch passenger display.
 The EQS comes standard with blind spot monitoring, rear cross-traffic alerts, pedestrian and cyclist detection, forward and rear automatic braking, and more.

 Nissan Ariya